Wednesday, 21 November 2007

 Opening the Festival on Thursday 17 October is the UK premiere of David Cronenberg’s EASTERN PROMISES with Viggo Mortensen, Naomi Watts and Vincent Cassel, whilst Wes Anderson closes the Festival on November 1 with the UK premiere of THE DARJEELING LIMITED, starring Jason Schwartzman, Owen Wilson and Adrien Brody.

-Both films have been garnering a lot of interest all over the world, with Eastern Promises receiving rave reviews from both press screening in London and public screenings at the Toronto Film Festival.
+Both films have been garnering a lot of interest all over the world, with Eastern Promises receiving rave reviews from both press screening in

 The LFF is also host to a number of Galas and Screening in the square brining together some of the most respected and challenging filmmakers of today together: From Venice Film Festival’s Golden Lion winner Ang Lee’s LUST, CAUTION, to renowned director of ‘Russian Ark’ Alexander Sokurov’s ALEXANDRA, Abdellatif ,from director François Ozon, the director of last year’s intensely humane ‘TIME TO LEAVE’ ; ANGEL based on the novel by Elizabeth Taylor, to Sean Penn’s INTO THE WILD, Ermanno Olmi ,from director Michael Haneke his intensely anticipated remake of his own title FUNNY GAMES, ,to the glorious madness of Takeshi Kitano in GLORY TO THE FILMMAKER!, from Andrew Dominik’s THE ASSASSINATION OF JESSE JAMES BY THE COWARD ROBERT FORD), to Todd Hayness’ intriguing I’M NOT THERE and Nobuhiro Yamashita’s THE MATSUGANE POTSHOT AFFAIR .
-Audiences will also discover debut feature directors including: Céline Sciamma (WATER LILIES), Rodrigo Plá (LA ZONA), Shivajee Chandrabhushan (FROZEN) and Marjane Satrapi & Vincent Paronnaud (PERSEPOLIS).
+Audiences will also discover debut feature directors including: Céline Sciamma (WATER LILIES), Rodrigo Plá (LA ZONA), Shivajee Chandrabhushan (FROZEN) and Marjane Satrapi & Vincent Paronnaud (

 Celebrating restorations from archives around the world, Treasures from the Archives showcases features and shorts including: the magnificent ENAMORADA, A CLOCKWORK ORANGE and extraordinary, neglected classic KILLER OF SHEEP.
-The big screen will also come to Trafalgar Square for two nights, ablaze with archive films that celebrate London as one of the world’s great cinematic cities, including Alfred Hitchcock’s BLACKMAIL.
+The big screen will also come to

 All in all this seems like an intensely interesting and packed to the brims year for the festival If you’d like to get an idea of some of the must-sees of the festival, continue reading for the monsters & Critics’ choice of Top 10 titles to see at The Times Bfi London Film Festival.

-TOP TEN MUST-SEES FOR THIS YEAR’S LONDON FILM FESTIVAL:
+TOP TEN MUST-SEES FOR THIS YEAR’S

 This is a list intended for those who already have chosen a few titles but would also like to take a chance and see others which they might not know much about.
 The list isn’t in order in importance but rather in order of appearance on the festival website.

-1) 4 Months, 3 Weeks, 2 Days (Director: Cristina Mingu): This year’s Palme D’or winner, this Romanian film depicts a harrowing portrait of an illegal abortion in Communist-era Romania.
-Although the subject matter is grim, this low-budget film achieves a sense of social realism not seen on the screen since the heyday of Mike Leigh and Ken Loach.
+1) 4 Months, 3 Weeks, 2 Days (Director: Cristina Mingu): This year’s Palme D’or winner, this Romanian film depicts a harrowing portrait of an illegal abortion in Communist-era

 2) The Band's Visit (Director: Eran Kolirin): Raising more than a few eyebrows when playing in the Un Certain Regard section of the Cannes Film Festival, Eric Kolirin’s debut is a highly infectious, warm and joyful affair sure to win the hearts of any audience member who watches it.
-Focusing on the story of a small Egyptian police band that comes to Israel in the early 1990s to perform at an Arab cultural centre in Petach Tikva, the film balances wide farce with wit and emotion , creating an undeniably tempting concoction.
+Focusing on the story of a small Egyptian police band that comes to

 3) The Edge Of Heaven (Director: Fatih Akin): Fatih Akin burst onto the European movie scene with his shocking and intense Turco-German drama Against The Wall (Gegen Die Wand).
-With this multi-layered, intricately plotted drama about the story of a Turkish man travels to Istanbul to find the daughter of his father's former live-in prostitute girlfriend confirms that he is one of the names to watch.
-The film is a blueprint for economy and precision in film-making with each scene, each line and each shot counting towards the end result.
+With this multi-layered, intricately plotted drama about the story of a Turkish man travels to

 4)Grace Is Gone (Director: James C. Strouse): Last year, filmgoers experienced James C. Strouse’s writing in Steve Buscemi’s Lonesome Jim.
 This year they get to experience his debut feature.
 A stunning central performance from John Cusack as Stanley Phlilps, a father of two whose soldier wife gets killed in Iraq, Grace Is Gone is an eloquent, touching look at the impact of war on one average family.

 5) In Memory Of Me (Director: Saverio Contanzo) : Saverio Contanzo’ s first film , Private , was a stunning story of a Palestinia family trapped in their house by Israeli soldiers.
-His second, In Memory Of Me , continues Contanzo’s ability to create large-scale drama in small-scale locations by telling the story of Andrea whose quest to find himself leads him into being accepted by a small Jesuit seminary isolated on an island near Venice.
-To reveal anymore would ruin the joy of experience Saverio Contanzo’s film, with patterns, dynamics and stories slowly but surely exposing themselves through the routines and the training at the seminary under the ever-watchful and stern eye of the Father Superior.
+His second, In Memory Of Me , continues Contanzo’s ability to create large-scale drama in small-scale locations by telling the story of Andrea whose quest to find himself leads him into being accepted by a small Jesuit seminary isolated on an island near

 6) In Prison All My Life (Direcotr: Marc Evans) : In a year that is exceptionally strong in the documentaries category, In Prison All My Life, stands out as a compelling statement on the issue of death penalty in America..
 Through the figure of William Francomme, a middle-class Englishman, who gets involved directly in the case of Mumia Abu-Jabul who has been in jail awaiting his execution since being sentenced in 1981 for the killing of a police officer.
 A thoughtful, insightful affair, In Prison All My Life, shows why documentaries continue to be one of the strongest arms of both cinema in general and film festivals.